ItamarShalev/hackathon_guide/README.md

-# Welcome to the Sample Flask App
+# Welcome to the Hackathon Guide

 This is a simple Flask application to help you get started with web development in Python.